NASDAQ: TLRY

 RIFF loves a joint effort.
 We collaborate with growers and the hottest creatives in our communities to bring you that fire.
 It’s all about celebrating the joy of connecting with others and encouraging our community to create something meaningful.
 We strive to elevate the standard for cannabis in Canada, ‘cause if it’s not expertly grown, crafted or made — it's not worth being on the shelf.

 Experience the essence of Quebec with HEXO's greenhouse-grown cannabis.
-Cultivated amidst the lush landscapes of Quebec, our buds embody the region's rich heritage and natural beauty.
+Cultivated amidst the landscapes of Quebec, our buds embody the region's rich heritage and natural beauty.

 Solei